London Borough of Tower Hamlets: Climate

-The data below were taken between 1971 and 2000 at the weather station in Greenwich, around 1 mi south of the town hall, at Mulberry Place:
+The data below were taken between 1971 and 2000 at the weather station in Greenwich, around 1 mi south of the borough's former town hall, at Mulberry Place:

 Demographics

 By 1891, Tower Hamlets – roughly the ancient civil parish of Stepney – was already one of the most populated areas in London.
 Throughout the nineteenth century, the local population increased by an average of 20% every ten years.
 The building of the docks intensified land use and caused the last marshy areas in the south of the parish to be drained for housing and industry.
 In the north of the borough, employment was principally in weaving, small household industries like boot and furniture making and new industrial enterprises like Bryant and May.
 The availability of cheap labour drew in many employers.
 To the south, employment was in the docks and related industries – such as chandlery and rope making.

 By the middle of the nineteenth century, the district now recognised as Tower Hamlets was characterised by overcrowding and poverty.
 The construction of the railways caused many more displaced people to settle in the area, and a massive influx of Eastern European Jews at the latter part of the nineteenth century added to the population growth.
 This migration peaked at the end of that century and population growth entered a long decline through to the 1960s, as people moved away eastwards to newer suburbs of London and Essex.
 The area's population had neared 600,000 around the end of the nineteenth century, but fell to a low of less than 140,000 by the early 1980s.

 The metropolitan boroughs suffered very badly during World War II, during which considerable numbers of houses were destroyed or damaged beyond use due to heavy aerial bombing.
 This coincided with a decline in work in the docks, and the closure of many traditional industries.
 The Abercrombie Plan for London (1944) began an exodus from London towards the new towns.